marcuscostagraciano/Python_Testing/datawarehouse_and_pdfs/README.md

 # Data Warehouse creation and population

-Little project to solve the problem with the repetitive creation and population of data warehouses from college
+Little project to solve the problem with the repetitive creation and population of data warehouses from college (being lazy with alter tables 🤡)

 ## Modules list:
 - Numpy